sketsdever/parsestagram/README.md

 - Photography by iconsphere from the Noun Project
 - User by Umar Irshad from the Noun Project
 - Home by Chris Penny from the Noun Project
+- Camera by Andrey Vasiliev from the Noun Project
+- Check Mark by Nick Abrams from the Noun Project
+- setting by Chameleon Design from the Noun Project
+- Star by Vicons Design from the Noun Project
+- Very Basic.
+Android L (Lollipop) Icon Pack.
+Collection from the Noun Project

 ## Notes